-- 1. All survey stations at process affected (PA) ponds will be monitored daily. - Twice daily surveys are encouraged when time permits (see below) - 2.
+- 1. All survey stations at process-affected (PA) ponds will be monitored ONCE daily. - 2.
 A selected fresh water (FW) pond will be monitored twice weekly. - 3.
 Survey effort, when possible, should be increased during annual or daily events (e.g., late thaw, storms) that are likely to promote landing of migratory birds (Ronconi 2006).

-Note: This frequency is the initial required effort in 2011 which will be re-evaluated as more data are collected.
+Note: This frequency is the required effort in 2012, set at one observation per station per day in order to standardize effort and results between operators.
 An adaptive management approach (section 4.4) suggests that this frequency may increase or decrease over time as required.
-Over time, successful implementation of instrument-based monitoring (section 7) may also reduce the need for daily human observations.
+Over time, successful implementation of instrument-based monitoring (section 7) may reduce the need for daily human observations.